gnss-sdr/gnss-sdr/README.md

 If you have questions about GNSS-SDR, please [subscribe to the gnss-sdr-developers mailing list](http://lists.sourceforge.net/lists/listinfo/gnss-sdr-developers "Subscribe to the gnss-sdr-developers mailing list" ) and post your questions there.

 # How to build GNSS-SDR

-This section describes how to set up the compilation environment in GNU/Linux or [Mac OS X](#macosx), and to build GNSS-SDR.
-See also [our Building Guide](http://gnss-sdr.org/documentation/building-guide "GNSS-SDR's Building Guide").
+This section describes how to set up the compilation environment in GNU/Linux or [macOS / Mac OS X](#macosx), and to build GNSS-SDR.
+See also our [build and install page](http://gnss-sdr.org/build-and-install/ "GNSS-SDR's Build and Install").

 GNU/Linux
 ----------

  * Tested distributions: Ubuntu from 14.04 LTS to 16.04 LTS, Debian 8.0 "jessie", Linaro 15.03
  * Known to work but not continually tested: Arch Linux, Fedora, and openSUSE
  * Supported microprocessor architectures:
    * i386: Intel x86 instruction set (32-bit microprocessors).
    * amd64: also known as x86-64, the 64-bit version of the x86 instruction set, originally created by AMD and implemented by AMD, Intel, VIA and others.
    * armel: ARM embedded ABI, supported on ARM v4t and higher.
    * armhf: ARM hard float, ARMv7 + VFP3-D16 floating-point hardware extension + Thumb-2 instruction set and above.
    * arm64: ARM 64 bits or ARMv8.
+   * mips: MIPS architecture (big-endian, such as those manufactured by SGI).
+   * mipsel: MIPS architecture (little-endian, such as Loongson 3).
+   * mips64el: 64-bit version of MIPS architecture.
+   * powerpc: the RISC 32-bit microprocessor architecture developed by IBM, Motorola (now Freescale) and Apple.
+   * ppc64: 64-bit big-endian PowerPC architecture.
+   * ppc64el: 64-bit little-endian PowerPC architecture.
+   * s390x: IBM System z architecture for mainframe computers.

 Older distribution releases might work as well, but you will need GCC 4.7 or newer.